xpack/doxygen2docusaurus-cli-ts/README.md

 ## Common Markdown

-Because the MDX syntax is very strict and does not support any HTML content, the output is Common Markdown.
+Because the MDX syntax is very strict and does not support all possible HTML content, the output is Common Markdown.

 To configure Docusaurus to parse `.md` files as Common Markdown, add